We will explore the pros and cons of having and not having a Test Plan. How will this decision impact your software project? Here we will tell you!

 - Test team does not have clear test objectives: For example, the test team is unaware of the different types of testing that should be done on a system as well as the reasons for doing the different types of tests.
 Without clear objectives for running tests, there is an increased likelihood that critical and essential system characteristics will not be adequately tested.

-- You do not know when the process ends: Because the exit criteria has not been specified, the testing team does not know when the software testing process ends.
+- You do not know when the process ends: Because the exit criteria have not been specified, the testing team does not know when the software testing process ends.
 This is essential as it helps to finish the tasks within the stipulated deadlines without compromising the quality, functionality, effectiveness, and efficiency of the software.

 - Testing scope is not defined: This is important since the client can have false expectations regarding the amount of testing work that has to be done and the test items that are out of scope, which should not be tested.